Skip to content

 Topic Description Notes

-SQLite A lightweight, serverless, self-contained SQL database engine commonly used in mobile apps and small-scale applications.
+SQLite A lightweight, serverless SQL database engine commonly used in mobile apps and small-scale applications.
+Link

-MySQL A widely-used, open-source relational database management system known for its fast performance and reliability.
+MySQL A widely-used, open-source relational database management system known for its performance and reliability.
+Link

-PostgreSQL An advanced, enterprise-class open-source relational database system supporting both SQL and procedural languages.
+PostgreSQL An advanced, open-source relational database system supporting complex queries and data types.
+Link

-MongoDB A popular NoSQL database, designed for scalability and flexibility, favoring JSON-like documents for data representation.
+MongoDB A popular NoSQL database designed for scalability and flexibility, using JSON-like documents.
+Link

-Neo4j A leading graph database that utilizes nodes and relationships to represent and store data for complex relationships.
+Neo4j A leading graph database that uses nodes and relationships to represent and store data for complex relationship querying.
+Link

-AWS Services Overview of Amazon Web Services' database offerings, covering both relational and non-relational database services.
+AWS Database Services Overview of Amazon Web Services' database offerings, covering both relational and non-relational services like Amazon RDS, DynamoDB, and Aurora.
+Link

-Choosing Database Guidelines and factors to consider when selecting a database engine for specific application needs and scenarios.
+Choosing the Right Database Guidelines and factors to consider when selecting a database engine for specific application needs and scenarios.
+Link

 References